visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The resulting x ray image, visualized using VisIt.

+.. _Conduit_Output:

 Conduit Output
 ~~~~~~~~~~~~~~

-The `Conduit <https://llnl-conduit.readthedocs.io/en/latest/>`_ output types (see :ref:`Output Types` for more information) provide advantages over the other output types and include additional metadata and topologies.
+The `Conduit <https://llnl-conduit.readthedocs.io/en/latest/>`_ output types (see :ref:`Output_Types` for more information) provide advantages over the other output types and include additional metadata and topologies.
 These output types were added in VisIt_ 3.3.0, and many of the features discussed here have been added since then.

 Why Conduit Output?